 Hi, I’m Emily, founder of Simply Great Britain and this is the story of how we got here.

-What we do: We celebrate, support & connect stand out indie business across Great Britain from Simply HQ in the heart of Great Britain – Staffordshire.
+What we do: celebrate, support & connect stand out small, indie, micro, freelance business across Great Britain from Simply HQ in the heart of Britain – Staffordshire.

 A bit about Me…

 As a child of the 70’s and a teen of the 80’s I did what I was supposed to do while being told that, as a woman, I could do anything.
 That is I got a bunch of good GCSEs, seriously lost my way in 6th form and scraped just enough A levels to get into a Uni through clearing.
 It was the beginning of the 90’s and going to uni was still free and still the only option for a girl like me.
-I look back at my degree now and see that it was a bloody brilliant one (Modern European Cultural Studies and French) but I was thoroughly unappreciative and was more focussed on Regal Kingsize and Grolsh.
-The best thing about my years at Uni were the friendships I made and still treasure today.
+I look back at my degree now and see that it was a bloody brilliant one (Modern European Cultural Studies and French) but I was thoroughly unappreciative and was more focussed on Regal Kingsize and Grolsh (no I didn’t wear them on my shoes…).
+Some of the best things about my years at Uni were the friendships I made and still treasure today.

-Still desperately trying to do the right thing, I got into retail with a very well known high street store hoping to get onto a graduate training programme in an effort to be a grown up.
-After 2.5 years I realised that corporate retail was not for me.
-A friend of mine mentioned that there was a role opening up for a pharmaceutical company which had a company car and a salary that was double my existing one and I went for it.
+Still desperately trying to do the right thing, I got into retail with a well known high street store hoping to get onto a graduate training programme – heading for ‘grown up’.
+After more than 2 years I realised that corporate retail was not for me.
+A friend of mine mentioned that there was a role opening up for a pharmaceutical company which had a company car and double the salary and I went for it.
 That is where I stayed until I had children.

-What that life taught me is many things which helped me on my journey to today but what it mainly told me was that I was never cut out for a corporate life.
-I earned more money than I could have dreamed of, I worked with lovely people, got promotions and had a very fancy car but I was miserable.
+That life taught me many things which helped me on my journey but what it mainly told me was that I was never cut out for a corporate life.
+I earned more money than I could have dreamed of, I worked with lovely people, got promotions and had a fancy car but I was miserable.
 I assumed it was because I was either lazy (I was stressed, exhausted and bored) or that I simply hadn’t tried hard enough.

 With the clarity that a new baby and lack of sleep brings you, I left.
 I simply walked away to nothing.
 Financially it wasn’t a text book decision but I have never, ever looked back.
 There wasn’t a nursery in the land that could cope with a 5.30 red eye flight and my gut told me that I just could not carry on this way.

 I started a new business with my Mum, running self catering accommodation back in Staffordshire.
-Our eco holiday house was a learning buy 5mg cialis online curve of epic proportions and we made a ton of mistakes but we did win a few awards and I did start to work with independent businesses & a long lost fire began to burn.
+Our eco holiday house was a learning curve of epic proportions and we made a ton of mistakes, but we did win a few awards and I did start to work with independent businesses & a long lost fire began to burn.

 I realised that there was nothing wrong with me.
 I was simply one of those people who was better being their own boss.
 I was meeting amazing people doing the same thing.
 Some were like me and had run from a stressful corporate career and some had always had a dream to run their own business.
 It was like a light being switched on.
 At 32 years old I finally discovered that I wasn’t alone.